Co-Occurring Disorders: Anxiety & Addiction

 Safe and non-addictive anxiety treatment

-Our clinicians are trained in the unique needs and concerns of people in addiction care and take your recovery seriously.
+Our clinicians are trained in the unique needs and concerns of people with mental health issues.
 They will discuss your situation and medical history with you, and prescribe safe and non-addictive medications that fit you best.
-These medications work best in combination with evidence-based therapeutic interventions like those you receive from your counselor and our virtual curriculum.
+These medications work best in combination with evidence-based therapeutic interventions like those you receive from coaching and our virtual curriculum.

 Treat co-occurring anxiety and addiction